Strawberries lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Strawberries?

-The lysine-arginine ratio of Strawberries is 0.95.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Strawberries is 0.95, calculated from 37.00mg lysine and 39.00mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Top Pick